Anon-Planet/thgtoa/guide.md

 -   Mitigate online data leaks by being able to enforce strict network rules on Virtual Machines for accessing the network (such as passing through the Tor Network).

 # Appendix X: Using Tor bridges in hostile environments

+Recently, the Tor Project has made it incredibly simple to access Bridges with **Connection Assist**, and it is now automatically done in hostile or censored regions.
+Simply open the Tor Browser and the connection will be configured based on your needs on any hostile network.
+Previously, we had a list of options below this paragraph which were necessary to enable and configure bridges, but now that this is done automatically using [moat](https://support.torproject.org/glossary/moat/).

 In some environments, your ISPs might be trying to prevent you from accessing Tor.
 Or accessing Tor openly might be a safety risk.